ballerina-platform/module-ballerina-data.jsondata/ballerina/Package.md

 }
 ```

-In this instance, all other elements in the JSON data, such as `year` and `publisher` will be transformed into `string` type fields with the corresponding json object member as the key.
+In this instance, all other members in the JSON data, such as `year` and `publisher` will be transformed into `anydata-typed` fields with the corresponding JSON object member as the key-value pair.

 This behavior extends to arrays as well.

-The process of projecting JSON data into a record supports various use cases, including the filtering out of unnecessary elements.
+The process of projecting JSON data into a record supports various use cases, including the filtering out of unnecessary members.
 This functionality is anticipated to be enhanced in the future to accommodate more complex scenarios, such as filtering values based on regular expressions, among others.